 Schools should not request DBS checks or barred list checks, or ask to see existing DBS certificates, for visitors such as children's relatives or other visitors attending a sports day.

-Head teachers and principals should use their professional judgment about the need to escort or supervise such visitors.
+Head teachers and principals should use their professional judgment about the need to escort or supervise such

 For visitors who are there in a professional capacity check ID and be assured that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed that their staff have appropriate checks).
+The school does not need to see the certificate in these circumstances.